Questions

 What would make the framework fail?

-Weak prioritization, poor stewardship, low trust, and treating the framework as permission to improvise instead of a model with real operating rules.
+Weak prioritization, poor stewardship, low trust, missing infrastructure, and treating the framework as permission to improvise instead of a model with real operating rules.
+It also fails when organizations borrow the language of transparency or autonomy but keep opaque power intact.

 Use these questions well